8 Jul 2004

 April should perhaps have been the main character, but although we learn quite a lot about her, there's very little directly from her point of view.
 None of the characters are memorable, none of the book was particularly thought-provoking, and I got to the end without really knowing what the plot was.

 The blurb on the back includes a review by the New York Times, which says, 'Ansay weaves in and out of the sundry dramas with grace, warmth and a good deal of humour'.
 I think that sums it up reasonably well.
 It's a pleasant enough way to pass a few hours; it's only a little over 200 pages.
-It's not a difficult style; at times I was reminded of Anne Tyler, but there wasn't any of the depth or astute observation that I expect from Tyler.
+It's not a difficult style.
+At times I was reminded of Anne Tyler, but there isn't any of the depth or astute observation that I expect from Tyler.

 No comments: